-- 1. Download and store the latest GUI executable from the FTP site (Request copy of executable GUI from sales [at] vescent [dot] com). - 2.
+- 1. Download and store the latest GUI executable from the Vescent FTP site (or request copy of executable GUI from sales [at] vescent [dot] com). - 2.
 Connect the SLICE-QTC to the PC using a USB type B cable. - 3.
 Turn on the SLICE-QTC. - 4.
 On the PC, double click on the SLICE-QTC GUI to start the GUI. - 5.
 On your PC, go to Start > Control Panel > Device Manager > Ports - 1.
 Identify which COM Port is labeled "STMicroelectronics Virtual COM Port (COMXX)" or similar.
 Note the value of XX.